ProcessMaker/modeler/README.md

 ## Testing

-Unit tests are set up using jest and end-to-end tests are et up using Cypress.
+Unit tests are set up using jest and end-to-end tests are set up using Cypress.
 Unit and end-to-end tests can be run separately or together.
 Code coverage is collected for both types of tests and combined into a single coverage report for the entire project.

 Tests can be run locally with the following commands: